-- onstat -g ssc (same as onstat -g cac stmt)
+- onstat -g ssc

 - onstat -g ssc all

 - onstat -g ssc pool

 For more information about these configuration parameters, onstat -g options, and onmode commands, see the IBM Informix Administrator's Reference.

 For more information about using the SQL statement cache, monitoring it with the onstat -g options, and tuning the configuration parameters, see improving query performance in the IBM Informix Performance Guide.
 For details on qualifying and identical statements, see the IBM Informix Guide to SQL: Syntax.